Want to find out more

 Personalised medicine is tailor-made treatment, customised to each individual patient.
 For example two children who have the ‘same’ kind of cancer and who show the same symptoms, may respond very differently to the same anti-cancer drugs.

 One size doesn’t fit all.
-By using personalised medicine, the goal of Zero Childhood Cancer is to treat each child’s cancer in the most targeted way possible, to improve survival, reduce side effects, and aim for a cure for every child.
+The goal of Zero Childhood Cancer is to treat each child’s cancer in the most targeted way possible, to improve survival, reduce side effects, and aim for a cure for every child.

-For Zero Childhood Cancer, scientists at Children’s Cancer Institute and other specialised laboratories around the country analyse cancer cells taken from each high-risk or relapsed child on the national clinical trial to precisely identify their cancer’s molecular and genetic features.
-We screen the cells against hundreds of drugs to find which ones, alone or in combination, are most likely to kill the cancer.
+Scientists analyse cancer cells taken from each child and attempt to identify their cancer’s molecular and genetic features.
+Where possible we screen the cells against hundreds of drugs to find which ones are most likely to kill the cancer.
 We grow the cells in our laboratory models of disease to provide further evidence that these drugs are likely to be effective at treating the child’s cancer.
-All this information is used by the program’s Multidisciplinary Tumour Board to make decisions about the best treatment for each child.
+All this information is used by the doctors to make to make decisions about the best treatment.

-Zero Childhood Cancer is available to infants, children and adolescents with the highest-risk cancers, those with a less than 30% chance of survival.
+Currently the Program is available to infants, children and young adults with the highest-risk cancers, those with a less than 30% chance of survival.
 These children include those suffering from high-risk or relapsed cancer, childhood brain tumours, sarcomas, infant leukaemias and neuroblastomas.
 Participation in the trial is only possible through the child’s paediatric oncologist.

-If you want to find out more about enrolment, please visit our Families FAQs section here (link to Families FAQ section)
+If you want to find out more about enrolment, please visit our Families FAQs section here or speak to your treating oncologist.